 Are there Dual or Joint Degree MBA Options?

-Yes, we offer a dual degree in MPH and MBA, MS Nursing and MBA and a joint degree in JD and MBA.
+Yes, we offer a dual degree in MPH and MBA, and a joint degree in JD and MBA.
 For information on the joint degree, JD/MBA, students should contact the School of Law.